Welcome to the 17th Healthy Buildings conference!

 We have introduced a number of great innovations to the Healthy Buildings conference programme:

-- In addition to the traditional scientific content, we are introducing new workshops that we call "practice sessions" aimed at both practitioners and scientists/experts, but that will appeal to all, professionals and scientists alike!
-These will provide continued professional development, with hands-on training, and you can ask the experts first-hand!
-These workshops will be developed in collaboration with experts, professional organizations and companies.
+- In addition to the traditional scientific content, we are introducing a new kind of workshop that we call 'practice sessions'.
+These will be seminars or mini-courses where you can learn the latest best-practice knowledge, and you can ask the experts first-hand!
+These will appeal to all, professionals and scientists alike.
+These sessions will be developed in collaboration with experts, professional organizations and companies.

-- Scientific papers (Full papers): A Double-blind 2-stage peer-reviewed proceedings will be published by an Open Access academic publisher, guaranteed publishing points by Nordic research-councils!
+- Scientific/technical/review papers (Full papers): A Double-blind 2-stage peer-reviewed proceedings will be published by an Open Access academic publisher, guaranteed publishing points by Nordic research-councils!

-- Digitally interactive sessions, and, if possible, some events physically in Oslo.
+- Fully interactive online event, and if possible, some events physically in Oslo.

-- A rich social programme, both for virtual or physical attendance.
+- A rich social programme, both for online or physical attendance.

 |Peter G. Schild, Professor, OsloMet